 Prior to this offering, there has not been a public market for our Ordinary Shares.
 We are in the process of applying to list our Ordinary Shares on the Nasdaq Capital Market under the symbol "ATIF".
 Future sales of substantial amounts of shares of our Ordinary Shares in the public market after our initial public offering, or the possibility of these sales occurring, could cause the prevailing market price for our Ordinary Shares to fall or impair our ability to raise equity capital in the future.
-Upon completion of this offering, we will have newly issued Ordinary Shares representing approximately 3.85% of our Ordinary Shares in issue if the Ordinary Shares are offered and sold at the minimum offering amount, and approximately 9.1% of our Ordinary Shares in issue if the Ordinary Shares are offered and sold at the maximum offering amount.
-This number excludes any issuance of aggregate of additional Ordinary Shares that could occur in connection with the conversion or exercise of our outstanding convertible promissory notes, options and warrants.
+Upon completion of this offering, we will have newly issued Ordinary Shares representing approximately 4.37% of our Ordinary Shares in issue if the Ordinary Shares are offered and sold at the minimum offering amount, and approximately 10.26% of our Ordinary Shares in issue if the Ordinary Shares that could occur in connection with the conversion or exercise of our outstanding convertible promissory notes, options and warrants.